How to Sleep With a Cough or a Cold

-• Getting plenty of sleep can help you recover from a cold as well as prevent you from catching a cold.
+- Getting plenty of sleep can help you recover from a cold and decrease your risk of getting sick.

 Each year, up to 30 million doctor’s visits occur to address coughing.
-Many people also likely experience coughing without seeking treatment, as it is a symptom of both the common cold and the flu.
+Many people also likely experience coughing without seeking treatment, as it is a symptom of the common cold, flu, and several other common respiratory viruses..
 When you have a cough, you might notice it interfering with your sleep.
 Thankfully, there are actions you can take to help yourself obtain the sleep you need to feel better.

 Consume Honey